 Admission to the Program: Criteria and Process

-The Counselor Education Program faculty seeks to admit only those who are personally and academically prepared to complete the Master's degree in community or school counseling successfully.
-Within these parameters, the faculty is committed to admitting students who represent diverse backgrounds and/or who have special abilities (i.e. bilingual competence) to serve a diverse population as school or community counselors.
+The Counselor Education Program faculty seeks to admit only those who are personally and academically prepared to complete the Master's degree in clinical or school counseling successfully.
+Within these parameters, the faculty is committed to admitting students who represent diverse backgrounds and/or who have special abilities (i.e. bilingual competence) to serve a diverse population as school or clinical counselors.
 Admission to the program is competitive and is based on the criteria listed below.
 Students may take no more than two (2) courses before they have matriculated:

 - Evidence of academic ability and potential for graduate level study; cumulative undergraduate GPA 2.8, or higher, nine credits in psychology.
 If candidate does not meet the 2.8 GPA, the Miller 's Analogy Test score, under advisement from the graduate office, will provide an alternative route for admittance.